junxit/us-congress-bills-110/metadata.md

 - 2008-04-29 — Message on Senate action sent to the House.
 - 2008-04-29 — Passed/agreed to in Senate: Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S3475; text as passed Senate: CR S3475)
 - 2008-04-29 — Received in the House.
+- 2008-05-05 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Bonner objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2008-05-05 — Considered under suspension of the rules. (consideration: CR H3035-3036)
+- 2008-05-05 — DEBATE - The House proceeded with forty minutes of debate on S. 2929.
+- 2008-05-05 — Mr. Tierney moved to suspend the rules and pass the bill, as amended.
+- 2008-05-06 — Considered as unfinished business. (consideration: CR H3090-3091)
+- 2008-05-06 — Mr. Hastings (FL) moved to table the motion to reconsider the vote (consideration: CR H3091)
+- 2008-05-06 — Mrs. Emerson moved to reconsider the vote.
+- 2008-05-06 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 408 - 0 (Roll no. 256). (text: CR 5/5/2008 H3035-3036)
+- 2008-05-06 — On motion to table the motion to reconsider the vote Agreed to by recorded vote: 223 - 189 (Roll no. 257).
+- 2008-05-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 408 - 0 (Roll no. 256).(text: CR 5/5/2008 H3035-3036)